-A nine member Community Preservation Committee (CPC) was established by the City Council.
-The CPC consists of one representative each from the Historical Commission, Conservation Commission, Housing Authority, Planning Board, Park Board, Springfield Preservation Trust, and three representatives chosen by the President of the City Council from names submitted by neighborhood councils and associations.
+A nine-member Community Preservation Committee (CPC) was established by the City Council.
+It consists of one representative each from the Historical Commission, Conservation Commission, Housing Authority, Planning Board, Park Board, Springfield Preservation Trust, and three representatives chosen by the President of the City Council from names submitted by neighborhood councils and associations.

 Current members are:

-- Lamar Cook, Neighborhood representative - Gloria DeFillipo, Planning Board representative

-- Juanita Martinez, Conservation Commission representative - Robert McCarroll, Chair and Springfield Preservation Trust representative - Terry Mitchell, Neighborhood representative - Steven Shultis, Historical Commission representative - Angela Robles, Housing Authority representative - Terry Rodriguez, Park Commission representative - Ralph Slate, Vice Chair and Neighborhood representative
+- Lamar Cook, Neighborhood representative - Gloria DeFillipo, Planning Board representative - David Finn, Historical Commission representative - Juanita Martinez, Conservation Commission representative - Robert McCarroll, Chair and Springfield Preservation Trust representative - Terry Mitchell, Neighborhood representative - Terry Rodriguez, Park Commission representative - Ralph Slate, Vice Chair and Neighborhood representative - Willie Thomas, Housing Authority representative

-THE 2019 COMMUNITY PRESERVATION PLAN
+THE 2020 COMMUNITY PRESERVATION PLAN

-MGL 44B requires that CPCs create a Community Preservation Plan, which is to be revised annually.
+MGL 44B requires that CPCs create a Community Preservation Plan and revise it annually.
 This Plan serves as a guide to the types of projects that are eligible for CPA funding and that are in keeping with the needs and priorities that have been identified.